A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Preliminaries

-Considering the CRA problem instance defined by the graph $P$ shown in Fig.~\ref{fig:CRA-example-instance}, $\Sub{T}$ defines a category that contains all interesting solutions to that problem instance (disregarding solutions with more than six \textsf{Classes} of which several will be necessarily empty).
+\begin{example} Given the type graph $\TG$ from Fig.~\ref{fig:MM-CRA} (see Sect.~\ref{sec:running-example} and Example~\ref{ex:type-graph-and-typed-graph}), also the graph $T$ depicted in Fig.~\ref{fig:CRA-example-solution-T} is typed over it.
+Considering the CRA problem instance defined by the graph $P$ shown in Fig.~\ref{fig:CRA-example-instance}, $\Sub{T}$ defines a lattice that contains all interesting solutions to that problem instance (disregarding solutions with more than six \textsf{Classes} of which several will be necessarily empty).
 The graph $S$ depicted in Fig.~\ref{fig:CRA-example-solution} is one of the elements of $\Sub{T}$.
-Note that $\Sub{T}$ is actually too large to be considered the search space for finding solutions for the problem instance defined by the graph $P$ from Fig.~\ref{fig:CRA-example-instance}: we are only interested in graphs also containing that instance $P$; otherwise the problem definition would be changed (containing a different set of \textsf{Methods} and \textsf{Attributes} and/or other dependencies).
+Note that $\Sub{T}$ is actually too large to be considered the search space for finding solutions for the problem instance defined by the graph $P$: we are only interested in graphs also containing that instance $P$; otherwise, the problem definition would be changed (containing a different set of \textsf{Methods} and \textsf{Attributes} and/or other dependencies).
 In~\cite{KZ26}, we address that problem by only considering graphs $G \in \Sub{T}$ for which $P \subseteq G$, where $P \subseteq T$ is considered to define a problem instance; a category that we denote as $\Sub{T \supseteq P}$.
-For this note, however, we can ignore this subtlety. \qedhere \end{example}
+In this paper, however, we can safely ignore this subtlety. \end{example}

-Working in a finite category of subgraphs allows one to use lattice-theoretical concepts. \begin{remark} In any category of subgraphs, if there exists a morphism between subgraphs $A$ and $B$, this morphism is unique (by left-cancelability of monomorphisms).